sillsdev/ptx2pdf/docs/dev/Milestones.md

 #### Discussion

-One of the problems of a text like this is whether we need to turn off `\wj` for subheadings.
+1) One of the problems of a text like this is whether we need to turn off `\wj` for subheadings.
 One way around this is explicitly colour text that doesn't change colour for `wj`.
 Thus verse numbers and subheadings might get `\Color #000000`.

+2) The above assumes that `\wj-s` takes on the attributes of `\wj`.
+DJG's original understanding of the USFM standard was that this was true, but a 2nd re-read convinced him it wasn't.
+He's now confused about what is intended in the standard. ```\qt-s \* ...\qt-e\* ``` while quoted text as in who is saying what, seems distinct to ```\qt``` 'quoted text from the Old Testament'.

+The milestone certainly gets a different treatment to the character stle in the style sheet.

 ### Actor Script Markup